KauzClay/docs-tap/cloud-native-runtimes/how-to-guides/app-operators/resource_management.hbs.md

 > **Note** You can provide any of the resource units supported by Kubernetes as explained in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes).

-After updating CNRs, get the deployment information to confirm the `activator` deployment updated:
+After updating Cloud Native Runtimes, get the deployment information to confirm the `activator` deployment updated:

 ```console
 kubectl get deployment activator -n knative-serving -o=jsonpath='{.spec.template.spec.containers[?(@.name=="activator")].resources}'